erszcz/msc-thesis/dfly-multiboot.md

 The command handles generating an object file from such a C preprocessed assembly file.
-Thanks to such a setup, the Multiboot header definition can use meaningfully named macros instead of obscure numbers defined by the
+Thanks to this setup, the Multiboot header definition can use meaningfully named macros instead of obscure numbers defined by the specification:
-specification:

 ```gnuassembler
 /*